 Frosted glass spray.
 This is what creates the stencil.
 Spray two or three coats and let it dry in between.

 Nail polish remover.
+This is your eraser.
 After removing the plastic stencil, you can clean up any overspray with nail polish remover and a cloth.

-To solve this I created a gap in each complicated letter, so the stencil stays in one piece.
+To solve this I created a gap in each letter that had counters.
+So the stencil stays as one piece.

 In ‘Hey, good looking’, the loop of the ‘g’ was originally connected.
 If I hadn’t created a gap, the hole in the loop would have separated from the stencil and the ‘g’ wouldn’t have stencilled properly.

-Have a look at the beautiful cherry blossom stencil.
+Have a look at how to create a layered stencil.

-Once dry, you can clean the finished mirror like normal and the stencil won’t be affected.
+So, does a frosted glass spray stencil last?
+Once dry, you can clean the finished mirror like normal and the stencil will stay in place.

-And use nail polish remover to get rid of it completely if you want to start again or change the design.
+You can use nail polish remover to get rid of it completely.
+If you want to start again or change the design.

 Speaking of long-lasting, I couldn’t believe what happened to my first ever stencilled project!